LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .output}

-You may want more information than just a list of files.
+We may want more information than just a list of files.
-You can do this by specifying various **flags** (also known as arguments or parameters) to go with our basic commands.
+We can do this by specifying various **flags** (also known as arguments or parameters) to go with our basic commands.
 These are additions to a command that provide the computer with a bit more guidance
 of what sort of output or manipulation you want.

-If you type `ls -l` and hit enter, the computer returns a long list of files that contains
+If we type `ls -l` and hit enter, the computer returns a long list of files that contains
-information similar to what you'd find in your finder or explorer:
+information similar to what we would find in our finder or explorer:
 the size of the files in bytes, the date it was created or last modified, and the file name.

 ~~~